bootstrap-vue/bootstrap-vue/docs/markdown/reference/settings/README.md

 ```

 By ignoring warnings, you may find that your project fails/breaks when using future releases of
-bootstrapVue where deprecated props have been removed.
+BootstrapVue where deprecated props have been removed.

 **Warnings should be corrected before moving your project into production!**